Synchrony Financial - Consensus Indicates Potential 9.5% Upside

-Synchrony Financial with ticker code (SYF) now have 19 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 41 and 26 calculating the mean target price we have 32.42.
-Given that the stocks previous close was at 29.61 this is indicating there is a potential upside of 9.5%.
+Synchrony Financial with ticker code (SYF) have now 19 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 41 and 26 with the average target price sitting at 32.42.
+With the stocks previous close at 29.61 this now indicates there is a potential upside of 9.5%.
 The day 50 moving average is 27.32 and the 200 day MA is 23.92.
-The market cap for the company is $17,163m.
-You can visit the company’s website by visiting: http://www.synchrony.com
+The market capitalisation for the company is $17,163m.
+Visit the company website at: http://www.synchrony.com

 Synchrony Financial operates as a consumer financial services company in the United States.
 It delivers a range of specialized financing programs and consumer banking products to digital, retail, home, auto, travel, health, and pet industries.
 The company also offers private label credit cards, dual cards, general purpose co-branded credit cards, and small and medium-sized business credit products; and promotional financing for consumer purchases, such as private label credit cards and installment loans.
 In addition, it provides promotional financing to consumers for health, veterinary and personal care procedures, and services and products, such as dental, vision, audiology, and cosmetic; debt cancellation products; and deposit products, including certificates of deposit, individual retirement accounts, money market accounts, and savings accounts to retail and commercial customers, as well as accepts deposits through third-party securities brokerage firms.
 The company offers its credit products through programs established with a group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations, and healthcare service providers; and deposit products through various channels, such as digital and print.
 Synchrony Financial was incorporated in 2003 and is headquartered in Stamford, Connecticut.